keepthatworktoyourself/otter/README.md

 ```

 ## Demo project

-There's a super-simple demo project with two block definitions — a header and a text block — run `npm run dev` to start webpack-dev-server, then visit `http://localhost:3000`.
+/demo contains a minimal sample editor using Iceberg.
+Run `npm run dev` to start webpack-dev-server, then visit `http://localhost:3000`.

+If prefer to use [parcel](https://parceljs.org) (npm i -g parcel-bundler), you can instead run `parcel demo/index.html`.

 ## Development

-Use the demo project for development with `npm run dev`.
-You'll probably add block definitions to the Blockset in `demo/index.jsx` during development to activate the features you're working on.
-Before opening your pull request, you will probably want to reset the `demo` folder back to how it was initially.

-When you're ready to publish to npm, `npm publish` should do all the work for you.
+Use the demo project and the `dev` task.

+To publish: `npm publish`.

-## License
+### License

 Iceberg is dual-licensed to enable Wordpress integration.
 The license is: